-- State preferred vendors must be given the opportunity to fulfill project needs for those items in the vendor catalog.
+- o Federal Form Packet (excluding solicitations for supplies, materials and signage). - 2) The procurement package/IFB is submitted to the MDOT SHA RTP Manager for review and approval.
+Sponsor determines whether the solicitation must be sent to a Preferred Vendor. - State preferred vendors must be given the opportunity to fulfill project needs for those items in the vendor catalog.
 Preferred vendors include Maryland Correctional Enterprises, Maryland Blind Industries, and Maryland Works.
 Additional guidance will be provided when the Sponsor enters the procurement phase. - All necessary affirmative action steps must be taken to assure that minority firms, disadvantaged business enterprises and women's business enterprises are used whenever possible.
 These steps shall include placing qualified businesses on solicitation lists and assuring that these businesses are solicited whenever there are potential sources. - 3) The MDOT SHA issues a signed Notice to Advertise (NTA). - 4) If Sponsor has determined that the solicitation must be sent to a Preferred Vendor, the Sponsor must contact the Preferred Vendor with the solicitation.
 The Preferred Vendor will either provide an offer or issue a waiver. - 5) If the Sponsor determines the solicitation does not need to be sent to a Preferred Vendor or if the Preferred Vendor issues a waiver the Sponsor can solicit the bid following the requirements outlined below:

-Category I No formal advertisement required.
+Category I <\$5,000 No formal advertisement required.
 Sponsor solicits at least two (2) vendors.
-Offers can be oral or in writing; however, documentation is required Category II No formal advertisement required.
+Offers can be oral or in writing; however, documentation is required Category II \$5,000 to \$14,999 No formal advertisement required.
 Sponsor solicits at least three (3) vendors.
 Solicitations must be in writing.
-Category III Formal advertisement is required Sponsor posts solicitation on eMaryland Marketplace Advantage (eMMA), website, or newspaper for a minimum of three (3) working days before the bids are due and opened.
-Competitive Sealed Bidding Formal advertisement is required Sponsor posts solicitations on eMMA, website, bid board or newspaper for a minimum of 21 days before bids are due and opened.
+Category III \$15,000 to \$50,000 Formal advertisement is required Sponsor posts solicitation on eMaryland Marketplace Advantage (eMMA), website, or newspaper for a minimum of three (3) working days before the bids are due and opened.
+Competitive Sealed Bidding > \$50,000 Formal advertisement is required Sponsor posts solicitations on eMMA, website, bid board or newspaper for a minimum of 28 days before bids are due and opened.